Former Soviet Leader Mikhail Gorbachev Says, ‘The World Is Preparing For War’

 “[The ban is] ineffective, discriminatory, “disgusting,” [it] “goes against every ounce of our traditions from George Washington onward.
 We are here to say it should be stopped and be revoked.”

-So far, lawsuits have been filed on behalf of the detained immigrants, but in most cases travelers impacted by the ban are at an impasse.
+So far, lawsuits have been filed on behalf of the detained immigrants, but in most cases, travelers impacted by the ban are at an impasse.
 Iran has responded to the travel ban by banning Americans from traveling to that nation.

 "World is preparing for war," ex-Soviet leader Gorbachev warns https://t.co/yHXqr2ehTM via @nbcnews